darods/CanSat-Ground-station/README.md

 ```

 ### What values uses?
 The `update()` function updates the graphics and text of the interface.
-The first thing it does is get a list of the information to be updated, this list is noted as a `valor`.
+The first thing it does is get a list of the information to be updated, this list is noted as a `value_chainr`.

 Then within `update` you execute the *update* methods specific to each element that depends on this list.